QuantEcon/lecture-python-intro/lectures/lake_model.md

 # A Lake Model of Employment

 \
-The importance of the Perron-Frobenius theorem stems from the fact that firstly in the real world most matrices we encounter are nonnegative matrices.

-Secondly, a lot of important models are simply linear iterative models that begin with an initial condition $x_0$ and then evolve recursively by the rule
-$x_{t+1} = Ax_t$ or in short $x_t = A^tx_0$.

-This theorem helps characterise the dominant eigenvalue $r(A)$ which determines the behavior of this iterative process.

-We now illustrate the power of the Perron-Frobenius theorem by showing how it helps us to analyze a model of employment and unemployment flows in a large population.
+This lecture studies a model of employment and unemployment flows in a large population.

 This model is sometimes called the **lake model** because there are two pools of workers: